 The gateway to a brand new passion.
+The first one is always free right? |

 Armed with nothing but a compound miter saw, three Home Depot chisels, a 12V drill, a screw driver and three sanding blocks, I made these.